Thomas Abercrombie

 2023/24

-Thomas Abercrombie (4.3 points, 2 rebounds, and 0.7 assists) delivered a veteran presence for the Breakers throughout the season, offering leadership and defensive expertise.
-His standout performances included a 13-point, 4-rebound game in the season opener against Brisbane (5 Oct 2023), a 10-point, 2-assist game against Sydney (22 Dec 2023), and a 9-point game against Tasmania in the semi-final (16 Nov 2023).
-Abercrombie’s consistency on both ends of the floor and his experience were vital to guiding the Breakers through a turbulent season.
+Thomas Abercrombie (4.3 points, 2 rebounds, and 0.7 assists) was a steadying presence for the Breakers throughout the season.
+His key performances included a 13-point, 4-rebound effort in the season opener against Brisbane (5 Oct 2023), a 10-point, 2-assist game against Sydney (22 Dec 2023), and a 9-point performance against Tasmania in the semi-final (16 Nov 2023).
+Abercrombie’s experience and leadership were invaluable in navigating the team through a turbulent season.

 CAREER RANKINGS: